 About the project

-Food Stories uses objects from the National Museum's collection to share stories about productive places, food gardeners and farmers.
+Food Stories uses objects from the National Museum's collection to share stories about productive places, food gardeners, farmers and cooking.
 Food Stories explores local food histories and cultures and features primary schools taking part in the Stephanie Alexander Kitchen Garden Foundation Program.

 Places and objects

 Click on an image below for stories about Museum objects and the food history of each area.

 Click on an image below to see primary students at work in their school kitchens and gardens.

 Food Stories was launched by the National Museum, in conjunction with the Stephanie Alexander Kitchen Garden Foundation Program and participating schools, in 2013.